Configure Cloud Identity Engine Authentication on the Firewall or Panorama

 - Select.DeviceUser IdentificationAuthentication Portal Settings

 - Editthe settings and select theAuthentication Profilefrom the first step.

 - SelectRedirectas theMode.For more information on how to configure redirect mode, refer to Configure Authentication Portal.

-- Create an Authentication Enforcement object that uses the Authentication profile to redirect users to log in using their IdP.
+- (Required for authentication policy rule only) Create an Authentication Enforcement object that uses the authentication profile to redirect users to log in using their authentication type.

 - Addan Authentication Enforcement object and enter aNamefor the object.

 - Create a URL list as a custom URL category to allow the necessary traffic for the Cloud Identity Engine.